License GoldBean Content To Engage and Educate

 So what does this mean?
 Options in life mean different things to different people.
 And they are different to “goals”.

 Your goals may be to ‘get 8% return a year’ or have 500K in 10 years’.
 They are good, specific goals.
 But they don’t take into account changes to your life along the way.

-The key is to begin investing.
+The key to creating more options in life for yourself is to prioritize saving, and begin investing.
 Learn, get practice, start slowly and build your money muscles.
-Soon you’ll have grown some savings that can buy you a new option!

 Adapting your spending habits to prioritize investing can have a giant impact on your future financial success.
 And for many people, step one in that equation is to SAVE.

 And what about if you have no money now?
 GREAT.
 Now is the time to learn about investing, in a truly risk free way.
 Think like an investor – look for opportunities – be curious about what’s going on in the economy and with companies you like.
 The best way to do this is to set up a virtual portfolio.
+Many financial web sites like, Investopedia, allow you to do this.
 It’s even more interesting when you do this with friends, family or colleagues.

 This a great way to learn from each other, especially people who have less investing experience – their instincts and ideas are often very different than experienced investors.

-Regardless of where you are on your investment journey, think about your goals not just in terms of a number that you need to retire, or things you want to buy -- but creating a way for you to buy options in your life.
+Regardless of where you are on your investment journey, think about your goals not just in terms of a number that you need to retire, but creating a way for you to buy future options in your life.